kannancmohan/homelab/README.md

     ```
     ssh-copy-id -i  ~/.ssh/id_ed25519.pub root@192.168.0.50
     ```
-    When using a non-root user for the SSH connection, the user must have the sudo privilege on the target node without requiring a password.
+    When using a non-root user for the SSH connection, the user must have the sudo privilege on the target node.
 Check the steps mentioned [here](https://registry.terraform.io/providers/bpg/proxmox/latest/docs#ssh-user)

 2. Enable snippet storage in proxmox server log into the proxmox server and add the snippet option to the list